tytydraco/yessleep/out/The_new_home.md

-Hey, I'm a teen who's new here and has been reading nosleep for the past few days!
-I thought it to be a fun idea to post on here since I love literature and honestly why not?

-Small disclaimer: english is not my first language so please excuse writing and grammar errors, thank you.

-Today I'm going to tell you my story, I don't know how and why this happened, but what I know is that I'm probably always staying a teen here on reddit.
+I don't know how and why this happened, but what I know is that I'm probably always staying the same.

 It all started with the new home.